Honey Badger Gi Initial Thoughts

-Design: If you're into other stand-out Tatami gis like the Terere gi, the Honey Badger gi is right up your alley.
-The color scheme holds true throughout coordinating every single stitch, patch, label, and piece of embroidery.
+If you're into other stand-out Tatami gis like the Terere gi, the Honey Badger gi is right up your alley.
+The colour scheme holds true throughout coordinating every single stitch, patch, label, and a piece of embroidery.
 The design is very bold, but still comes off very clean (as you can see in the picture above).

 Honey Badger Gi Pictures